Yogini Joglekar

 Yogini Joglekar (6 Aug 1925 – 1 November 2005) was a Marathi writer, poet and also a classical singer.

 Career

 Yogini was born in Pune in 1925 and completed her school education in B.A.
 She was working as teacher between 1948 and 1953.
 She did a lot of social work through "Rashtrasevika Samiti".
 There are 116 books to her credit which includes 50 novels, 39 Short stories collection and many others like collection of poems, poems for children etc. Her novel "Ya sam Ha" on Bhaskarbuva Bakhale and "Ram Prahar" on Ram Marathe was special and got a lot of recognition.

 She was learning classical singing since the age of 8 from Shankar buva Ashtekar and then from Ram Marathe.
 Also, she received classical music training for some period from Sangeetkalanidhi Master Krishnarao Phulambrikar.
-She sang for the Marathi film "Pahili Manglagaur" as a play back singer.
+She sang for the Marathi film "Pahili Manglagaur" as a playback singer.